Wildboar-Software/directory/doc/schema.md

 The schema that these subentries serve applies only to the subentry's administrative area.
 (Note that the `subtreeSpecification` is ignored for subschema subentries.
-There may only be one subschema subentry, and it applies for the whole administrative area.)
+There may only be one subschema subentry, and it applies for the whole administrative area.
+The subtree specification must not have any minimums, maximums, chops, or refinements at all.)
 Within a subschema subentry, the elements of the schema are served in attributes.

 Even though these attributes are supposed to be stored in subschema subentries, some of these subschema elements describe attribute types, context types, name